featured image

 A good auditor will avoid a scattergun approach.
 This can result in a high volume of questions about things that aren’t important.
 They should instead focus on the key risk areas.

-An independent auditor will assess internal processes and controls
+How does an auditor assess internal processes and controls?

 An auditor will look at the internal processes and controls used by the organisation.
 This may involve visiting the premises and observing some of these processes.